objektwerks/house/README.md

 -----
 >Unable to derive Endpoint Schemas for Command and EVent due to derivation and inline errors.

->Consequently, Endpoint handles in/out text/plain values, with as-required json conversions.
+>Consequently, Endpoint handles in/out text/plain values with as-required json conversions.

 Todo
 ----